 Volunteering England is one of the bodies which wrote to the Citizens Advice Bureau’s solicitors in the X v Mid-Sussex CAB case above to support the CAB’s argument that volunteers are outside the scope of protection under the DDA/Equality Act and EU Framework Directive.

 More on arguments for change

-The issue of volunteers was considered in the House of Commons Committee on the Equality Bill, where the Government set out why it does not intend to legislate for them (col 440-441, Public Bill Cttee, 23rd June 2009 (parliament.uk)).
+Volunteers were considered in the House of Commons Committee on the Equality Bill.
+The government set out in the committee why it did not intend to legislate for volunteers (col 440-441, Public Bill Cttee, 23rd June 2009 (parliament.uk)).

-In April 2009 the House of Commons Work and Pensions Committee had said it “strongly” believes that disability discrimination protection should apply to volunteers.
+Earlier, in April 2009, the House of Commons Work and Pensions Committee had said it “strongly” believed that disability discrimination protection should apply to volunteers.
 “Volunteers currently have less legislative protection against discrimination than someone going into a sweet shop.”
 See paragraphs 134-137 of committee report The Equality Bill: how disability equality fits within a single Equality Act (parliament.uk).

 See also Opinion Piece from the Guardian: Who will help the volunteers? (theguardian.com), 19th November 2009.